There are more dead people than living. And their numbers are increasing. The living are getting rarer.

 KATHERINE ANNE PORTER, Pale Horse, Pale Rider

-Browse Death Quotes II
+Browse Death Quotes IIBrowse Death Quotes III

 Browse Death Quotes IV